Swing-state Democrats keep their distance from President Biden - WFIN Local News

 Swing-state Democrats keep their distance from President Biden

-But as a Democratic candidate in a competitive Senate race, Ryan has kept his distance from Biden — who lost Ohio to former President Donald Trump by eight points in 2020.
+But as a Democratic candidate in a competitive Senate race, Ryan has kept his distance from Biden — who lost Ohio to then-President Donald Trump by 8 points in 2020.

 The Ryan campaign has not asked Biden or anyone from the White House to campaign with the Senate hopeful, with “no plans to do so,” spokesperson Izzi Levy told ABC News.